Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 Until recently, we had yet to venture outside of San Francisco to see what else the Bay Area has to offer.
 We were pleasantly surprised to find that renting a car, and driving just beyond the big city, there were plenty of opportunities to explore and discover more California personality than we could have imagined.
 We spent a couple of days in the Livermore Tri-Valley area, then ventured to Berkeley for an immersive experience of wine tasting throughout their active industrial district, and ended the trip treating ourselves to a couple of nights in Tiburon.
 The trip was surprisingly charming, elegant, and full of great food and wine.

 If you’re planning a trip to California, here’s everything you need to know about traveling in the Bay Area.
+From wine country escapes to coastal towns, you’ll find plenty of food in the Bay Area worth traveling for.

 First Time Visitor’s Guide to Livermore, Pleasanton, Dublin, and the Tri-Valley Area